Listing View

 Frequently asked questions

-Subperiosteal are placed upon the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the density of bone of your jaw.
+Subperiosteal are placed upon the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the bone density of your jaw.

-Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.
+Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and neighboring teeth.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.